T. M. Anbarasan

 Industries, Cottage Industries, Small Industries, Slum clearance board in the Indian state of Tamil Nadu Government.
 He is district DMK secretary of Kancheepuram.
 He had been elected to the Tamil Nadu assembly thrice.

 Early life

 Tha Mo Anbarasan was born to Textile merchant Tha.
 Mohalingam Sengundha Mudaliar in Kundrathur on 21 April 1960.
 He had finished PUC education.
 At his school days he joined DMK party and started his political career.

 Political career

 He defeated B. Valarmathi of AIADMK during the 2006 assembly election in Alandur constituency.

 The elections of 2016 resulted in him winning the Alandur constituency again.

-He is a famous politician in Tamil Nadu.